Buddy Holly: The Crickets (1956–1957)

-Holly was unhappy with the results of his time with Decca; he was inspired by the success of Buddy Knox's "Party Doll" and Jimmy Bowen's "I'm Stickin' with You", and visited Norman Petty, who had produced and promoted both records.
+Holly was unhappy with the results of his time with Decca, and inspired by the success of Buddy Knox's "Party Doll" and Jimmy Bowen's "I'm Stickin' with You", he visited Norman Petty, who had produced and promoted both records.
 Together with Allison, bassist Joe B. Mauldin, and rhythm guitarist Niki Sullivan, he went to Petty's studio in Clovis, New Mexico.
 The group recorded a demo of "That'll Be the Day", a song they had previously recorded in Nashville.
+In June 1956, Holly along with his older brother Larry as well as Allison and Sonny Curtis had gone to see the film The Searchers, starring John Wayne, in which Wayne repeatedly used the phrase "That'll be the day".
+This line of dialogue inspired the young musicians.
 Now playing lead guitar, Holly achieved the sound he desired.
 Petty became his manager and sent the record to Brunswick Records in New York City.
-Holly, still under contract with Decca, could not release the record under his name, so a band name was used; Allison proposed the name "Crickets".
+Holly, still under contract with Decca, could not release the record under his name, so a band name was used; Allison proposed the name "Crickets."
 Brunswick gave Holly a basic agreement to release "That'll Be the Day", leaving him with both artistic control and financial responsibility for future recordings.

 Impressed with the demo, the label's executives released it without recording a new version.
 "I'm Looking for Someone to Love" was the B-side; the single was credited to The Crickets.
 Petty and Holly later learned that Brunswick was a subsidiary of Decca, which legally cleared future recordings under the name Buddy Holly.
 Recordings credited to the Crickets would be released on Brunswick, while the recordings under Holly's name were released on another subsidiary label, Coral Records.
 Holly concurrently held a recording contract with both labels.

+Norman Petty reasoned correctly that disc jockeys would be reluctant to play and promote multiple new records by the same artist, but would have no problem playing these same records if they were credited to different performers.
+Holly himself was unaware of this strategy; in a 1957 radio interview with Dale Lowery, Holly said, "We have three records going out right now.
+Of course, the first one was 'That'll Be the Day', the first one released.
+Then we have a new one out by The Crickets, called 'Oh Boy!' and 'Not Fade Away', and then there's one out, it's the same group but it's under my name -- I don't know why they did it that way, but it went out under my name -- called 'Peggy Sue' and 'Everyday'."
+Holly's records were released with labels reading "Buddy Holly" or "The Crickets"; the band was never credited on records as "Buddy Holly and the Crickets" until 1962, when a compilation album was released.